 And we cannot say that Jesus limited those who would preach on his behalf to the twelve.
 This is confirmed by his sending out 72 disciples in Luke 10:1.
 And we can hardly consider this the same type of "appointment" - assumed by ecclesiastical institutions.
 Sending out 72 of his students is not that type of appointment.

 But He doesn't do this whimsically.
-He also requires that those whom He empowers become students of one of His representatives before they become teacher.
+He wants those whom He empowers to become students of one of His representatives before they become teachers.
 This is what Jesus' baptism by John the Baptist was all about: Affirming that process of student/teacher mentorship.

 And by its very nature, this excludes the process of institutional appointment or election by men.
 Neither does the teacher nor a council of men appoint the representative of God.
-Once a person learns at the feet of God's representative, a person is introduced to, and has the opportunity to establish a devotional relationship with the Supreme Being.
-A person who becomes a sincere lover of God is then eligible to be empowered by the Supreme Being to represent Him.
-If that is God's will.
+It is ultimately God who empowers His representative.

 "Truly I tell you, they have received their reward in full."
 (Matt.
 6:2)Let's say, for example, that a man approached a woman and said, "I really love you will you please marry me?"
 But then the woman finds out that someone paid the man to marry her - they offered the man payment - if he married her he would receive a million dollars or something.

 What would the woman do?
 Would the woman still marry the man?
 Certainly not.
-After finding out he was doing it for the money - he was otherwise being compensated - she no longer trusts the man.
+After finding out he was doing it for the money she will no longer trust the man.
 Even if he might seem to have some love for her, she is so disgusted by the fact that he would receive payment for the marriage that she just wants to get away from him now.

 We must remember that the Supreme Being is a Person.
 He is a tender-hearted, loving Person.
 He is soft, kind and gentle.
 He is precious, in other words.